- Lab

 Challenge

-Before finishing the lab, run the full test suite to confirm that every refactor works at both small-fixture and production volume.
 Nicely done.
-You took a customer-data pipeline that froze on 100,000 records and made it complete the same workload inside a tight performance budget without scaling up the hardware.
+You took a customer-data pipeline that froze on 100,000 records and made it sail through the same workload inside a tight per-step performance budget — without scaling up the hardware.
+Three patterns now sit in your toolbox:

 - Build a

-Setonce before a hot membership check. - Use a
+Setonce before a hot membership check. - Reach for a

-Setto deduplicate primitives in one pass. - Use a
+Setto deduplicate primitives in one pass. - Reach for a

 Mapkeyed by a derived value to deduplicate objects.

-Next, try spotting the same shape in your own code.
-Any loop or
+Next, try spotting the same shape in your own code: any

 About the author